Design for Well-being: HALL Arts Residences Bring Healthier Living to Downtown Dallas

 Pushing Well-being to New Heights

 The design and delivery process for an ambitious one-of-a-kind residential building wasn’t always seamless.
 The WELL pilot program’s requirement for operable windows caused the team some initial concern.
-Wolfe and Abeyta said the client assessed that a large quantity of operable windows, many of which could be accidentally left open for long periods of time, may have negative operational effects on the mechanical, electrical and plumbing (MEP) systems — side effects that could impact other wellness metrics building-wide.
+Wolfe said the client assessed that a large quantity of operable windows, many of which could be accidentally left open for long periods of time, may have negative operational effects on the mechanical, electrical and plumbing (MEP) systems — side effects that could impact other wellness metrics building-wide.
 In workshops with representatives from the International WELL Building Institute (IWBI), the company that issues WELL certifications, they made the case that the balcony doors in each unit would meet wellness objectives.

 Working closely with a WELL coach, Wolfe navigated other challenges of designing a building to meet the pilot program’s requirements.
 The team had to determine, for instance, how to obtain appropriate health and wellness-oriented sustainability credits in a condo building, where units are owned by individuals as opposed to a central landlord as is the case with apartments.